GarrisonParrish/stock-app/README.md

 - fundamentals data (PEG, etc) and larger market data (S&P500, Dow Jones)
 - algorithm for comparing stock's performance to market trends (overvalued or undervalued?)
 - massive disclaimer that the algorithm is made by an amateur and will not beat the market

+A small note: the code originally contained my personal API key before I realized the repo was public.
+The original repo was changed but just to be sure I deleted it (better safe than sorry).
+You can get a free API key from the Alpha Vantage website and paste it wherever the app requires it.